WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 - **DNS.** Domain Name System – how you assign a human readable address to a website’s exact numeric coded location.

 [/tip]

+## Introductory sentences

+In most cases, introduce a list with an introductory sentence that initiates the list that follows.
+If the heading of the content explains what the list is about, and no additional context is required, then don't include an introductory statement.
+You can introduce a list with an imperative statement.